Messenger of the Sacred Heart

 The Messenger of the Sacred Heart is a Roman Catholic periodical; the print organ of the Apostleship of Prayer, a pious association founded in nineteenth century France by the Jesuits.
 There are many editions in various languages, promoting devotion to the Sacred Heart of Jesus.
-In the late 1940s, The Messenger was banned in many Soviet Block countries.
+In the late 1940s, The Messenger was banned in many Soviet Bloc countries.

 History

 The Messenger of the Sacred Heart was originally founded in France as the print organ of the Apostleship of Prayer, a pious association founded in 1844 by Francois-Xavier Gautrelet, S.J.
 The first Messenger of the Sacred Heart was published in 1861.
 The Apostleship of Prayer has always operated under the auspices of the Society of Jesus.
 By 1941, there were seventy-two Messengers around the world published in forty-four different languages.
 The English and the Australian Jesuits prepared their own editions.
 A children's edition was also produced.